todar/VBA-Arrays/README.md

 # VBA-Arrays
 A whole bunch of Array functions to make it easier and faster coding.
 Many functions are to try and mimic JavaScript.
 Example: Push, Pop, Shift, Unshift, Splice, Sort, Reverse, length, toString.

+> Note: also see my [Style Guide](https://github.com/todar/VBA) in how to write clean and maintainable VBA code.

 # Public Funtions:
 - ArrayAverage
 - ArrayContainsEmpties